 There can be no doubt that Vyacheslav Gryaznov is one of the great wonders of modern pianism.
 (Musical Life)

-Brilliant concert transcriptions have already brought V. Gryaznov the reputation as one of the most prominent contemporary young transcribers.
+His brilliant concert transcriptions have already bestowed V. Gryaznov the reputation as one of the most prominent contemporary young transcribers.
 Many of his transcriptions have been published: “Valse-fantasie” by M. Glinka; “Italian Polka” by S. Rachmaninov; the Second Suite from the Maurice Ravel’s ballet “Daphnis and Chloe” for two pianos; «Habanera for two» after Bizet for four-hand piano; “Prelude a l’apres-midi d’un faune” by Debussy; three Romanses by Rachmaninov – “The night is sad”, “Vocalise,” “How peaceful” (2005, 2007, 2011, Deka-VS, Moscow, series «Masterpieces of piano transcription», volumes 3, 8, 18).